sanger-pathogens/assembly_unicycler_short_read/README.md

 ## Introduction

-**assembly_unicycler_shortreads** is a bioinformatics best-practice analysis pipeline for simple bacterial assembly and assembly QC.
+**assembly_unicycler_short_read** is a bioinformatics best-practice analysis pipeline for simple bacterial assembly and assembly QC.
 This particular pipeline is designed for **short read data**.

 ## Pipeline summary